- Office of the President

 - Flipped Pedagogy & Active Learning Workshops

 - Data analysis and collection

-In the coming fall, we will be reaching out to faculty, staff, and students for feedback on how we will best accomplish this goal together.
+Each fall, we are reaching out to select faculty, staff, and students for feedback on how we will best accomplish this goal together.
 These Listening Sessions will inform and help define the needs and appropriate action for our Gateways community.

-Following our Listening Sessions, we will in early SS15 begin the tradition of bringing together our partners and course coordinators for Great Gateways Summits to hold collaborative sessions regarding successes and areas of opportunity within UC Gateways according to discipline.
+Following our Listening Sessions, we will in early Spring continue the tradition of bringing together our partners and course coordinators for Great Gateways Summits to hold collaborative sessions regarding successes and areas of opportunity within UC Gateways according to discipline.
 These meetings will be outcomes-driven and assessment-based.

 We will leverage our community and partnerships by making strategic investments in faculty development where needs and potential for impact are greatest.
-Moving forward, we will create a proposal process to launch in SS15, where our community will solicit funding proposals at the college and unit-level that best articulate and propose initiatives to make Great Gateways.
+Our proposal process for projects launches each Spring, where our community will solicit funding proposals at the college and unit-level that best articulate and propose initiatives to make Great Gateways.